Dr Joseph Nolan

 A much sought-after soloist with major orchestras, Joseph Nolan made his debut as soloist at Sydney Opera House with the Sydney Symphony Orchestra (alongside star US mezzo-soprano Susan Graham) under their former chief conductor, David Robertson.
 The concerts received rave reviews in Limelight and The Sydney Morning Herald, who stated that “Nolan has an unequivocally refined ear and sensitivity to French repertoire...
 I have never heard the Sydney Opera House organ sound better”.

 Upon returning to London, Joseph was appointed to Her Majesty’s Chapel Royal, St. James’s Palace, in 2004.
 Joseph has performed on numerous occasions at Kensington Palace and Buckingham Palace, most notably giving the opening concert of the refurbished Grand Ballroom organ to a distinguished invited audience.
-Joseph was the first solo artist to be featured on disk playing the Grand Ballroom organ in Buckingham Palace, released on the Signum Records label in 2007.
+Joseph is the first solo artist to be featured on a commercial disk performing on the Grand Ballroom organ in Buckingham Palace.

 Joseph was recruited as Master of Music at St George’s Cathedral, Perth, Western Australia by Dean Emeritus, Dr John Shepherd, in 2008.
 Founded by Joseph in 2009, the Cathedral Consort and Cathedral Concert Series are now firmly established as cultural jewels of Western Australia.
 The Australian and West Australian newspapers have described the Cathedral Consort’s performances as ‘‘elite and world class”.

-Under Joseph’s leadership, The Cathedral Consort have performed at Perth Festival, for Musica Viva and collaborated with The Hilliard Ensemble, The Academy of Ancient Music, and The King's Singers.
-Gloria, a collaboration between WASO, St George’s Cathedral Consort, and contemporary dance group, Co3, conducted by Joseph, was awarded the 2023 Australian Performing Arts Mainstage award.
+Under Joseph’s leadership, The Cathedral Consort has performed at Perth Festival, for Musica Viva and collaborated with The Hilliard Ensemble, The Academy of Ancient Music and The King's Singers.
+Gloria, a collaboration between WASO, St George’s Cathedral Consort, and contemporary dance group, Co3, conducted by Joseph, was awarded an Australian Performing Arts Mainstage award.

 The Government of France awarded Joseph the medal of Chevalier de l’ordre des Arts et des Lettres for services to French music in 2016.
 An Honorary Fellow of the University of Western Australia, Joseph was awarded the university’s prestigious higher doctorate, the Doctor of Letters, in 2018.
 Joseph’s career has also been the subject of substantial interviews on Radio National (Australia) and in features within Gramophone, Choir and Organ, The Organ, The Age (Sydney), Classical Music, and The Australian.